davidrm-bio/DOTools_py/README.md

 python -m ipykernel install --user --name=do_py10 --display-name=do_py10
 ```

-We also have a R implementation of the  [DOTools](https://github.com/MarianoRuzJurado/DOtools).
+We also have an R implementation of the  [DOTools](https://github.com/MarianoRuzJurado/DOtools).
 This can be
 installed with `devtools`:

 ```R